Semantic.UiCalendar

 Summary

 Remove an observer you have previously registered on this object.
-Pass the same key, target, and method you passed toaddObserver()
+Pass the same key, target, and method you passed toaddObserver() and your

 target will no longer receive notifications.